davida72/get_iplayer-homeassistant/get-iplayer-downloader/README.md

 **Notes:**
 - The program name must be in quotes and placed first for proper filtering
+- `--sort=available --reverse` ensures the newest available episode is downloaded first
+- BBC typically keeps shows available for 30 days, so older episodes may not be available
-- `--get 1` downloads the first matching episode from search results
+- `--get 1` downloads the first matching episode from sorted search results
 - `search_command` is empty by default (searching can take several minutes as it indexes all BBC programs)
 - You can customize commands to download specific episodes or different programs